Open-Models-Startup/docs-vite/PULL_REQUEST_TEMPLATE.md

 - [ ] I would like to get a shoutout in the next monthly updates post.
 If so, please provide your twitter handle (or we will link to your GitHub profile).

-⚡️ ⚡️ ⚡️  Thank you for contributing to OpenModels ⚡️ ⚡️ ⚡️
+⚡️ ⚡️ ⚡️  Thank you for contributing to Qi X Lab ⚡️ ⚡️ ⚡️